-Restrictions on the payment of dividends and other capital distributions weighs most heavily on CBNA.
-The FRB expects a BHC to act as a "source of strength" to each individual subsidiary bank it holds, providing capital as needed.
+Restrictions on the payment of dividends and other capital distributions weigh most heavily on CBNA.
+The FRB expects a BHC to act as a "source of strength" to each individual subsidiary bank it owns by providing capital and liquidity as needed.
 Consistent with this view, bank regulators ensure that a bank does not return capital to the BHC in a manner that would undermine its overall "safety and soundness."
 Therefore, CBNA is subject to specific qualitative and quantitative tests and examinations that may restrict it from paying dividends or otherwise returning capital to the Parent Company.
-For more information, refer to "Business - Regulation and Supervision" in our 2020 Form 10-K for an overview of the general controls and restrictions imposed on distributions of capital by CBNA and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2021 for details of CBNA's status versus its applicable regulatory minimums.
+For more information, refer to "Business - Regulation and Supervision" in our 2020 Form 10-K for an overview of the general controls and restrictions imposed on distributions of capital by CBNA and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended September 30, 2021 for details of CBNA's status versus its applicable regulatory minimums.

-In addition, CFG and CBNA are subject to capital adequacy and liquidity standards.
+CFG and CBNA are subject to capital adequacy and liquidity standards.
 If CFG or CBNA fail to meet these standards, it could have an adverse effect on our financial condition and operations.
-Refer to "Risk Factors - Risks Related to Regulations Governing Our Industry" in our 2020 Form 10-K and "Risk Factors" in our Form 10-Q for the period ended March 31, 2021 for additional information regarding these risks.
+Refer to "Risk Factors - Risks Related to Regulations Governing Our Industry" in our 2020 Form 10-K.